Barry John: Early career with Llanelli

-Barry John was born in Cefneithin, Carmarthenshire, in Wales.
-He was educated at Gwendraeth Grammar School in the Gwendraeth Valley, north of Llanelli.
-He attended Cefenithin Primary, and there he was fortunate to receive skilled rugby teaching.
+Barry John was born in Cefneithin, Carmarthenshire, in Wales on 6 January 1945.
+He attended Cefneithin Primary, and there he was fortunate to receive skilled rugby teaching.
 The headmaster, William John Jones, and teacher Ray Williams, were both former Wales international rugby players.
 Despite his natural talents, he never played at schoolboy level for Wales, but represented both his school and his local village team, Cefneithin RFC.
 He once played a game for rival team Pontyberem while still a schoolboy, but John recalls in his autobiography that the local resentment at making such a sporting faux pas ensured he never did so again.

-While still a teenager attending grammar school, he made his first top-flight rugby appearance for Llanelli, on 4 January 1964 in an encounter with Moseley.
+John was then educated at Gwendraeth Grammar School in the Gwendraeth Valley, north of Llanelli and while still a teenager he made his first top-flight rugby appearance for Llanelli, on 4 January 1964, in an encounter with Moseley.
 Although Llanelli lost the encounter, John scored a try and converted it, and played in four more matches for the Llanelli senior team towards the end of the season.
 He continued to represent Llanelli while at Trinity College, Carmarthen, and gained a reputation as a kicking fly-half with a penchant for putting over dropped goals.
 During the 1964/65 season, John began to make an impact on the Welsh club scene.
 His dropped goal against Aberavon on 26 October 1964, only 17 games in, was his 11th of the season.

 John gained more attention the following season.
 A win over Swansea, where he scored two dropped goals, was described by the Llanelli Star as being down to the "genius of one player, Barry John".
 He almost missed the second away encounter of the season with Swansea when he was 'held to ransom' by his fellow students at Trinity College.
 He was only released when Llanelli's club chairman, Elvet Jones, promised to make a donation to the college "rag".
 Llanelli won all four fixtures against Swansea that season, John scoring in all of them.
 As well as his two dropped goals in the first away fixture, he scored another in the second away game and a try in both the home matches at Stradey Park.
 In the 1965/66 season John was chosen to play in trial matches for the Wales national team.
 Although he was not picked, he was chosen as reserve to regular fly-half David Watkins.